mhmxs/calico-route-reflector-operator/README.md

    * `do-not-select-as-rr=` Value must be empty
    * `do-not-select-as-rr` Has label
  * `ROUTE_REFLECTOR_TOPOLOGY` Selected topology of route reflectors [simple, multi], default `simple`
+ * `ROUTE_REFLECTOR_WAIT_TIMEOUT` Wait timeout in second.
+In some topology chages operator can wait for Calico to establish new connections, default: `0`

 You can edit or add those environment variables at the [manager](config/manager/bases/manager.yaml) manifest.
 You can add Calico client config related variables and the client will parse them automatically in the background.